 A. High-pressure switch is identified under P/N 090004.
-It is a "normally closed" switch, which "opens" on a rise in pressure that exceeds the switches upper limit.
-Once the pressure has been reduced below the switches upper design point, it will again close, automatically.
+It is a "normally closed" switch, which "opens" on a rise in pressure that exceeds the switch's upper limit.
+Once the pressure has been reduced below the switch's upper design point, it will again close, automatically.